Skip to main content Link Menu Expand (external link) Document Search Copy Copied

 terraform apply

-• Variables needed: AWS Region to deploy the resources and Networking account ID.
+• Variables needed: AWS Region to deploy the resources, and Networking Account ID.

-• Locate yourself in the spoke_account folder and configure the AWS credentials of your Spoke account.
+• Locate yourself in the spoke_account folder and configure the AWS credentials of your Spoke Account.

 cd deployment/spoke_account